 Chat room name

 The left of the menubar always starts with the name of the room you’re in, whether that be a channel or direct message window.
-Next to the name, you will see a drop-down menu to access things like view message archives, channel notification purposes, and advanced options.
+Next to the name, you will see a drop-down menu to access things such as message archives, channel notification preferences, and advanced options.
 You can even star the channel.

 Mentions and Reactions

 While holding a conversation in a channel, you can type a person’s @username to notify them.
-You can view your latest @mentions, @channel messages, and any highlight words by clicking the Mentions & Reactions "@" symbol in the top right corner of Slack.
+You can view your latest @mentions, @channel messages, and any highlight words by clicking on Mentions & Reactions in the left sidebar of Slack.

-You can add a star to messages, files, snippets, posts, and comments to make those things easier to find.
-When you star a channel, it appears in the sidebar, but you must click the Starred symbol in top-right of Slack to access other starred items.
+You can save messages, files, snippets, posts, and comments to make those things easier to find.
+When you save an item, it appears in the left sidebar, just click on Saved items to quickly find all of your important info.

 Slack chat rooms